rejuvyesh/Footage-Manipulation/README.md

   -o [ --output ] arg (=output.avi) output file

 ```
+When run, manually select the points that you want to track.
 #### What does it do?
 Takes in the footage that you have recorded and creates the corresponding stabilized footage.
-When run manually select the points that you want to track.

 ### Splitting
 This is the splitting software for the footage.